zeweixiong/zeweixiong.github.io/_pages/home.md

 ### About me

 I received my undergraduate degree in physics from SJTU in 2015 and earned my Ph.D. from the [University of Minnesota](https://twin-cities.umn.edu) in 2020 under the supervision of Prof. Yong-Zhong Qian.
-Afterwards, I worked with Prof. Gabriel Martínez-Pinedo at [GSI Helmhotz Center for Heavy Ion Research](https:/www.gsi.de/en/contact), Darmstadt, Germany.
+Afterwards, I worked with Prof. Gabriel Martínez-Pinedo at [GSI Helmhotz Center for Heavy Ion Research](https://www.gsi.de/en/contact), Darmstadt, Germany.
+I started in 2025 as the Principle Investigator (PI) of an ERC Starting Grant, *NeuTrAE*, to investigate neutrino flavor transformations in dense astrophysical environments.